barackd222/ankimedrec-apis/README.md

 ## Installation

-Step-by-step on how to deploy, configure and develop on this example app.
+Step-by-step on how to deploy, configure and develop on this app.

 ### Setting Your Environment Variables